alirezaRaisSattari/alirezaRaisSattari.github.io/README.md

 - GitHub: github.com/alirezaRaisSattari/

 ## Summary
-Mid-level Node.js developer.
-Skilled in developing javascript and typescript program Experience with Nest.js, Node.js, GraphQL, MongoDB, Prisma, Redis Thorough Understanding of Node.js
+- Skilled in developing javascript and typescript program.
+- Thorough Understanding of Node.js
-Hands-on experience with infrastructure automation tools and technologies like Docker.
+- Hands-on experience with infrastructure automation tools and technologies like Docker.
-Familiar and Passionate about in Linux
+- Familiar and Passionate about in Linux
-Interested in solving challenging problem and designing algorithm Familiar with clean code principle and some design patterns
+- Interested in solving challenging problem and designing algorithm
+- Familiar with clean code principle and some design patterns
+- Familiar and experience with frontend frameworks

 ## Education
 - Bachelor's student in Computer Engineering at Ferdowsi University Mashhad

-## Experience
+## Experience (summery)
 ### node.js Developer, Part Software group, six month
 - back-end developer of devOps team (developing PaaS system)
 - Node.js, Prisma, Postgress GraphQL, Jest